Scarface: The World Is Yours: Plot

 Scarface: The World Is Yours begins during the final scene of the film, in which drug kingpin Tony Montana (voiced by André Sogliuzzo) makes an apparent last stand as his mansion comes under attack from assassins sent by his former business partner-turned-enemy Alejandro Sosa (Robert Davi).
 Unlike in the film, however, Tony manages to overpower Sosa's men and barely escapes the grounds, just as the DEA and Miami-Dade police arrive.
-One of Sosa's men calls him after the attack, saying that Tony's mansion is being seized by law enforcement, his drug empire is reduced to nothing, and Tony himself is most likely dead.
-Meanwhile, hiding in a safe house in the Miami glades, Tony laments the deaths of his sister Gina and his friend Manny, curses himself for killing Manny and for not listening to the advices of others due to his stubbornness, decides to quit cocaine, and vows revenge on Sosa.
+One of Sosa's men calls Sosa after the attack, saying that Tony's mansion is being seized by law enforcement, his drug empire is reduced to nothing, and Tony himself is most likely dead.
+Meanwhile, hiding in a safe house in the Miami glades, Tony laments the deaths of his sister Gina and his friend Manny, curses himself for killing Manny and for not listening to the advice of others due to his stubbornness, decides to quit cocaine, and vows revenge on Sosa.

 Three months later, in March 1984, Tony returns to Miami.
 All of his assets have been frozen, and the districts of Miami he used to dominate have been divided among other drug cartels.
 His first act is to ask criminal attorney George Sheffield (James Woods) to become his lawyer again.
 Sheffield reluctantly agrees but at a higher wage than before.
 He next travels to see his old friend and contact Felix (Carlos Ferro), who tells him Sosa is working with fellow crime boss Gaspar Gomez (Cheech Marin) to take over all of Tony's old turf.
 To rebuild his empire, Tony must first make enough money to buy his mansion from the Vice Squad, but he doesn't know any trustworthy drug dealers, as most report back to Sosa now.
 Felix tells him to speak to a waitress named Coco (Nika Futterman), who puts Tony in touch with some dealers with no ties to Sosa.
 Within a day, Tony earns enough cash to re-purchase his mansion and begins to slowly re-establish his name.

 Felix later tells Tony that Gomez is smuggling cash, and gives him a tip about one of his trucks, which is carrying $50,000.
 Tony intercepts the truck and uses the money to open a bank account.
 Reconnecting with his old banker, Jerry (Michael York), he uses the bank to launder his money as he sets out to reclaim control of Little Havana from the Diaz Brothers.
 As Tony's reputation increases, the brothers plan to have him murdered.
 After surviving one of their assassination attempts, he interrogates the hitmen and learns the Diaz Brothers had his mother killed.
 Furious, Tony kills them both and regains control of Little Havana.